jshahbazi/pygotrader/README.md

 ```

 ### Performance Notes
-* The infrastructure for Coinbase's exchange runs on AWS, so the best place to run this (or any sort of trading utlity) is AWS
+* The infrastructure for Coinbase's exchange runs on AWS, so the best place to run this (or any sort of trading utility) is AWS